TateTaylorOH/C.O.I.N./README.md

 __**Coinage Value**__

 I have not altered the rate or amount at which coins are dropped, but I have edited the value that each coin is worth.
 Upon picking up one of the new coins it will be automatically turned into the coin's value in Septims.
 Ancient coins will not be worth much as they are little more than trinkets to the citizens of Tamriel, however minted coinage will be worth as much, if not more, than the Imperial Septim.
-For example, the Dominion Sancar is more powerful than the Septim and is worth 1.25 Septims.
+For example, the Dominion Sancar is more powerful than the Septim and is worth 1.25 gold coins.

 You can see the complete list of values below: